 Flow events

-If you choose to integrate flows using an iFrame wrapper in your application, most of the work will be done for you already.
-But how do you know when the user is done with the workflow if you need to trigger navigation or close a containing modal in your application?
+If you integrate flows with an iframe wrapper in your application, most of the work will be done for you already.
+Butβ€”how do you know when the user is done with the workflow if you need to trigger navigation or close a containing modal in your application?

-1. The flow’s goal has been clearly completed and there is no other information to view or action for the user to take.
+1. Automatically: The flow’s goal has been clearly completed and there is no other information to view or action for the user to take.
 An example is the industry selection flow: once the industry has been saved successfully, there is nothing else to be done.
 The flow is completed and the event is triggered automatically without additional user interaction

-2. The user takes an action that signals that they have finished their interaction with the flow.
+2. Manually: The user takes an action that signals they've finished their interaction with the flow.
 For flows that are more open-ended or have information that the user should consume after taking an action, flow events can be triggered by clicking a button signaling they have completed their interaction with the flow.
-An example of this is the “Add employees” flow.
-Since we cannot automatically determine when the user has finished – they may be editing many employees, adding one or multiple employees, or just viewing employee information – the user must inform us that they are done with their operation by clicking a button, commonly labeled “Finish”.

 Here is a raw event fired from within a flow: